Skip to content

 The liability decision is the insurer's formal position on responsibility.
 What it contains determines what happens next.

-A full admission of liability means the insurer accepts that their policyholder was responsible for the accident.
+Full admission means the insurer accepts their policyholder was responsible.
 The claim moves directly to the medical stage.
-No action is required at this point other than logging in to the portal to confirm the status and wait for the medical instruction to be issued.
+No action is required at this point — log in to the portal to confirm the status and wait for the medical instruction.

-A partial admission — sometimes called a split liability decision — means the insurer accepts some fault but argues the claimant also contributed to the accident.
-The percentage matters: a 75/25 split means any eventual settlement is reduced by 25 per cent.
-The admission percentage is worth recording precisely.
+Partial admission means the insurer accepts some fault but argues the claimant also contributed.
+The percentage matters: a 75/25 split means any settlement is reduced by 25 per cent.
+Record this figure precisely.
+If the split does not reflect what actually happened, it can be disputed through the portal — the insurer's position is a starting point, not a final determination.

 See